eclipse-chariott/chariott/examples/applications/cloud-app/README.md

     show value <value>

-Parses `<value>` according to the [Specifying Values] section and prints the parsed type, followed by colon and space (`: `), followed by the parsed value.
+Parses `<value>` according to the [Specifying Values] section and prints the parsed type, followed by colon (`:`) and space, followed by the parsed value.
 If the parsing results in an error, then prints `ERROR`.

 ### `quit` or `exit`